Original work by Luca Ferrara.

 To live the most intentional life possible.

 I passionately believe in the power of serendipity.
-If anything here resonates with you, do reach out.
+If anything here resonates with you, do write to say hello.
+I respond to every email.

 Journal